PrakharJain1509/BIRD-SPECIES/README.md

 - **Audio-based Bird Classification**: Uses a trained deep learning model to classify birds based on their vocal sounds.
 - **Image-based Bird Classification**: Identifies bird species from images using a CNN-based classifier.
 - **Pre-trained Model Weights**: The repository includes pre-trained model weights for both image and audio classification.
-- **Streamlit Web Interface**: A user-friendly UI to upload images or audio files for classification.
+- **Streamlit Web Interface**: A user-friendly UI to upload images and audio files for classification.

 ## Installation
 1. Clone the repository: